Read the Physical Rehabilitation brochure (PDF).

 With a mission of improving the quality of life for animals and their owners, The Physical Rehabilitation Service addresses the individual needs of the patient, be it post-surgery, non-surgical, osteoarthritis, a neurologic disorder, soft tissue injuries, or weight management.

-Read the “Club Chub” brochure: a program in the Physical Rehabilitation Service focused on helping overweight pets.
+Read the “Club Chub” brochure (PDF): a program in the Physical Rehabilitation Service focused on helping overweight pets.

 What We Do